gmmorgan/CleanDataProject/README.md

+# Getting and Cleaning Data Peer Assessment Project

 As required by the license in README.txt, I acknowledge these people and this journal:
  Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+## Uncompress, load and merge the data.
 There should be a file "getdata%@Fprojectfiles%2FUCI HAR Dataset.zip" in your working directory.
 We un-compress this.
 Load the data from each of test and train, and merge these into a single data frame.